Basic Intergluteal Numismatics: Production

-This episode marks the return of John Oliver as Professor Ian Duncan, who was last seen in the second season.
+This episode marks the return of John Oliver as Ian Duncan, who was last seen in the second season.
 Dino Stamatopoulos also returns to the series as Alex "Star-Burns" Osbourne, having been last seen in the third-season finale.

-Ass Crack Bandit song
+"Ass Crack Bandit" song

-Musician Ben Folds wrote and performed an original song, "Ass Crack Bandit" for the episode's climax, with backing vocals by Ruby Amanfu.
+Musician Ben Folds wrote and performed an original song, "Ass Crack Bandit", for the episode's climax, with backing vocals by Ruby Amanfu.
 A 4-minute version of the song was hinted at by Folds on Twitter, and then posted on YouTube a month after the episode aired.
 Folds also appears in a cameo role in the episode, as a botany professor.

 Cultural references

 The episode adheres to tropes of the crime drama genre, e.g., TV series like The Bridge, Hannibal, and The Killing.
 Abed also references crime shows that feature the cliche lead characters with mild mental disorders who are exceptional at crime-solving (such as The Bridge and Hannibal), and is later seen deleting said shows from his DVR.
 The episode is specifically stylized after crime films such as David Fincher's Seven and Zodiac, as well as Red Dragon.
 Shirley's sons sing the Radiohead song "Creep" in the opening scene in the style of the initial trailer for Fincher's The Social Network.
 The ending of the episode is similar to the ending of Batman: The Long Halloween, with multiple different characters being shown as possible culprits to the crime.